-Whether you've made an amazing chicken stock or have some left over from a recipe, you might be wondering what to do with it.
-Chicken stock or broth can be used for all sorts of delicious dishes.
+Whether you've made amazing chicken stock or have some leftover from a recipe, you might be wondering what to do with it.
+Chicken stock or broth can be used for all sorts of delicious dishes, not just soups and stews.
 From a cooking liquid for grains like rice and quinoa to a braising liquid for chicken or vegetables, it's a very useful ingredient that brings extra flavor to a recipe.

-Braising meat means it is first browned in a skillet and then finished cooking slowly in a liquid.
-Braised chicken makes a fabulous dinner that is simple to prepare.
-This recipe uses a whole chicken, which is cut up and slowly cooked in chicken stock and white wine, making the chicken so tender that it falls off the bone.
-The flavors of onion, leek, garlic, rosemary, and bacon bring a richness to the dish.
+Braising meat means it is first browned in a skillet and then finishes cooking in liquid.
+Braised chicken legs make a fabulous dinner that is simple to prepare.
+This recipe uses chicken legs (thighs and drumsticks) slowly cooked in chicken stock and white wine, making the meat so tender that it falls off the bone.
+The flavors of onion, garlic, and rosemary add richness to the dish.

-Roasted chicken is one of the tastiest, most satisfying dishes you can make and is delicious when served with a gravy.
-While you don't need a stock to roast a chicken, you do need it to make the garlic gravy that goes with it.
-By partially cooking the chicken with the chicken stock, white wine, and garlic, a flavorful sauce develops, perfect to drizzle over the cooked chicken.
+Roasted chicken is one of the tastiest, most satisfying dishes you can make and is especially good when served with a white wine gravy.
+While you don't need a stock to roast a chicken, you do need it to make the sauce that goes with it.
+By partially cooking the chicken with the chicken stock, white wine, and garlic, a flavorful sauce develops that's great for drizzling over the finished dish.

 For a simple side to go alongside any poultry recipe, glazed carrots are a great choice.
 This glaze is created with a sugar and chicken stock reduction and can be seasoned with your favorite herbs, such as mint, tarragon, or parsley.
 Make sure not to add salt until the end since the ingredients concentrate as the glaze develops; adding salt early on will make the carrots too salty in the end.

-Quinoa is a fantastic alternative to rice, as it is highly nutritious, but it does need a little help in the taste department.
-Chicken stock not only makes it easy to cook up but also infuses a good dose of flavor.
-This recipe uses both white and red varieties of the fluffy grain and gets an extra boost from minced onion and a little butter.
-Serve it alongside a chicken or fish dish for a memorable, high-protein meal.
+Quinoa is a fantastic alternative to rice and other grains.
+However, it needs a little help in the taste department.
+Using chicken stock as the cooking liquid infuses this gluten-free grain with a good dose of flavor.
+This recipe uses both white and red varieties and gets an extra boost from minced onion and a little butter.
+Serve it alongside chicken or fish for a memorable meal.